 These hiking trails guarantee you and your friends gorgeous views and jaw-dropping terrain

-Whether you like hitting the best beaches, trying out different water sports or checking out islands around Hong Kong, there’s no denying it: There are so many fun outdoor activities that you can do.
-And one of our favourite ways to de-stress and relax on the weekend is to go hiking in Hong Kong, so we’ve put together a list of the best hiking trails in Hong Kong.
+Whether you like hitting the best beaches, trying out different water sports or checking out islands around Hong Kong, there’s no denying it: there are so many fun outdoor activities that you can do outdoors in the city.
+And one of our favourite ways to de-stress and relax on the weekend is to go hiking in Hong Kong, so we’ve put together a list of the best hiking trails across the region.
 Be sure to pack plenty of water before you head out on your adventure!

 All the trails you need to conquer if you like hiking in Hong Kong

 This is a challenging multistage trail that passes through the beautiful landscape of Hong Kong’s southernmost island.
 Hiking up even a small segment of this mountain provides breathtaking scenery.
 You’ll witness the most beautiful rock formations as you walk across Cheung Shek Pai, where a series of gigantic rocks forms a natural track.
 Most notably, you’ll find yourself in awe at the two most recognisable landmarks of Po Toi: the gigantic palm and a huge tortoise making its way uphill – both naturally carved on these cliffs by the elements of nature!

 The best part, you can even opt to stay the night by simply pitching up your tent at the site of the base camp.
 On the way down, be sure to try some seaweed soup and take home some dried seafood products – as the island’s seaweed is equally renowned as its rock carvings.

 To get there: Board a kaito (small ferry) at Aberdeen Pier.
 The journey takes around an hour.
 This kaito service operates only on Tuesdays, Thursdays, Saturdays, Sundays and public holidays